 Most of the Paul Parrott comedies I've seen feel like live-action cartoons, the kind of surreal cartoons that dispense with any pretense of a linear story and just leap from one crazy gag to the next.
 Parrott himself usually comes off as a clownish and unreal character, an indestructible man who can fall ten stories off a building and then jump up and run away, just like Larry Semon or Ben Turpin.
 Comedy of that variety can be enjoyable in brief doses, but a little goes a long way.
-That's why I found this particular Paul Parrott short, FOR SAFE KEEPING, such a pleasant surprise.
-This time the lead comic is a semi-realistic character who works in an ordinary office and lives in a real-looking apartment.
+That's why I found this particular Paul Parrott short, For Safe Keeping, such a pleasant surprise.
+This time the lead comic is a semi-realistic character, a guy with an ordinary job who lives in an ordinary apartment.
 There's a plot that makes sense: our hero is entrusted with an important task and, after various misadventures, manages to come out on top.
 There's even a fairly suspenseful climax.
 Basically, this film looks very much like the "Jimmy Jump" comedies Paul's brother Charley Chase would start making about a year later with considerable success.
-Paul and Charley resembled each other very closely at this point in their lives, and it's no surprise to learn that when FOR SAFE KEEPING was shown on German TV it was misidentified as part of Charley's output.
+Paul and Charley resembled each other very closely at this point in their lives, and it's no surprise to learn that when For Safe Keeping was shown on German TV it was misidentified as part of Charley's output.

 0 of 0 people found this review helpful.